Glossary

 R

-Gut rehab refers to major reconstruction, typically involving demolition of all but the “guts” of a building before renovating it.
-Also known as rehab.
+Gut rehab refers to major reconstruction, typically involving demolition of all but the structural elements of a building before renovating it.

-It is an estimate of the amounts of earned and contributed revenue with a track record of recurrence.
-In the case of contributed support, reliable revenue typically requires a fully built development capacity with a history of bringing in institutional and individual support year after year.
+Revenue is an estimate of the amounts of earned and contributed revenue with a track record of recurrence.
+In the case of contributed support, reliable revenue typically requires a fully built development capacity with a history of bringing in institutional and/or individual support year after year.

-It includes a statement of position (balance sheet), a statement of activities (income statement), a statement of cash flows, and may have notes.
-A review is not considered as independent a financial report as an audit would be but requires a higher level of due diligence than a compilation.
-See audit and compilation.
+The review includes a statement of position (balance sheet), a statement of activities (income statement), a statement of cash flows, and may include notes.
+A review is not considered as rigorous of a financial report as an audit but relies on a higher level of due diligence than a compilation.
+A review of financial statements ensures compliance to GAAP and no material misrepresentations, but does NOT review internal controls for fraud, test numbers with source documents, or provide an opinion.
+It provides assurance, but not verification.
+Also see audit, compilation, and Generally Accepted Accounting Principles (GAAP).

 S